meob/db2html/README.md

 # db2html
 Simple SQL reports in HTML for several RDMS

-db2html contains powerful SQL scripts that collect database configuration from most common RDBMS:
+db2html contains powerful SQL scripts that collect database configuration from famous RDBMS:
 * Oracle
 * MySQL
 * PostgreSQL
 * ClickHouse
-* DB2
 The scripts are periodically upgraded in order to use the newest functionality from RDBMS while maintaining backward compatibility (eg. Oracle 19c, Postgres 11, MySQL 5.7/8.0, ...)